-At 353m, Mount Stenhouse (Shan Tei Tong) is the highest point on Lamma Island.
+At 353 m, Mount Stenhouse (Shan Tei Tong) is the highest point on Lamma Island.
 But don’t let the height of the peak fool you into believing that it’s an easy hike.
 The reality is far from it.

-When you get off the ferry at Lamma Island and take a look at the map of attractions, you’ll notice Mt Stenhouse marked on the map but without a path to get to it.
+When you get off the ferry at Lamma Island and have a look at the map of attractions, you’ll notice Mt Stenhouse marked on the map but without a path to get to it.
 That should be your first hint that this isn’t your average hike.

 About The Mt Stenhouse Hike

-Usually this is where I place the map and elevation profile of the hike.
-But unfortunately my fitness tracker decided not to cooperate with me on this hike.
+Usually, this is where I place the map and elevation profile of the hike.
+But unfortunately, my fitness tracker decided not to cooperate with me on this hike.
 So sadly, I don’t have a visual representation of the elevation profile, but I’ll do my best to describe it.

 As for the map, there is no marked trail on Google Maps.
 But you can navigate your way using the Hiking Trail HK app.
 I’ve marked the trail, with points of interest, in the map below.

 As you can see, there are a few unmarked trails that run around the south side of Lamma Island and Mt Stenhouse.
-However, the path that we recommend is about 2.5 kms one way and perhaps the easiest way up and back down.
+However, the path that we recommend is about 2.5 km one way and perhaps the easiest way up and back down.

 And finally, because this hike doesn’t have a proper, maintained trail, please: